Want to purchase a dirt bike but don’t know what you’re looking for?

 Two-Stroke Engines

 These will give you great acceleration and are super easy to repair.
-Two-stroke engines usually use a mixture of oil and gas.
-Unfortunately, this means their emissions are quite harmful to the environment.
+Two-stroke engines usually use a mixture of oil and gas, which means their emissions are quite harmful to the environment.

 -